-As of December 31, 2015, the Company's tax years prior to 2012 are closed for federal income tax purposes, and the IRS has completed its examination of the Company's 2012 through 2014 tax years.
-The Company's tax loss carryforwards from its 2011 through 2014 tax years are still subject to adjustment.
-The Company's 2015 tax year is being examined currently as part of the IRS's Compliance Assurance Process ("CAP") program.
+As of December 31, 2014, the Company's 2002 through 2010 tax years are closed for federal income tax purposes, and the IRS has completed its examination of the Company's 2011 through 2013 tax years.
+The Company's tax loss carryforwards from its 2011 through 2013 tax years are still subject to adjustment.
+The Company's 2014 tax year is being examined currently as part of the IRS's Compliance Assurance Process ("CAP") program.
 Various states are currently examining the Company's prior years state income tax returns.
+The Company believes its gross unrecognized tax benefits will not decrease within the next twelve months.
 Sirius XM, which does not consolidate with Liberty for income tax purposes, has federal and certain state income tax audits pending.
 We do not expect the ultimate disposition of these audits to have a material adverse effect on our financial position or results of operations.

-As of December 31, 2015, the Company had less than a million dollars in accrued interest and penalties recorded related to uncertain tax positions.
+As of December 31, 2014, the Company had no accrued interest and penalties recorded related to uncertain tax positions.

-(11) Stockholders' Equity
+(12) Stockholders' Equity